-Rising heat: How scorching weather affects the body and what you can do about it
+How extreme heat affects the body and what you can do about it

 The weatherman has warned that April and May, already among the hottest months of the year, could get even warmer due to the lingering impact of the El Nino phenomenon, which causes drier, hotter weather over South-east Asia.
 El Nino conditions have gripped Singapore since the second half of 2023, and while they are expected to taper off soon, experts have warned that the phenomenon is unlikely to fizzle out quietly.

-Warmer temperatures, coupled with intense ultraviolet (UV) radiation from the sun on cloudless days, could well turn the country into an inferno.
+Warmer temperatures, coupled with intense ultraviolet (UV) radiation from the sun on cloudless days, could well make the country feel like it is in an inferno.

 With multiple studies showing how heat and glare can affect human health and well-being, The Straits Times breaks down the science behind the myriad of ways that the body responds to the rising mercury, and the tools available to beat the heat.